bh1san/kosheli-travel-app/README.md

 git archive -o latest.zip HEAD
 ```

 Upload `latest.zip` to your server and extract it.
-This ensures only your application code is deployed.
+This ensures only your application code is deployed. **Never place backup files in a web-accessible directory.**

 ### Using a Hosting Provider (Recommended)